identity-com/sol-did/program_v2/README.md

   .rpc();
 ```

-### Set flags of a Verification Method
+### Set Flags of a Verification Method
-This sets/updates the flag on an existing VerificationMethod. **Important** if the flag contains `VerificationMethodFlags.OwnershipProof`
+This sets or updates the flag on an existing Verification Method.

-this transaction MUST use the same authority as the Verification Method. (e.g. proving that the owner can sign with
-that specific VM). `VerificationMethodFlags.OwnershipProof` is supported for the following `VerificationMethodTypes`:
+**Important** if the flag contains `VerificationMethodFlags.OwnershipProof`this transaction MUST use the same authority as the Verification Method (e.g. proving that the owner can sign with that specific Verification Method). `VerificationMethodFlags.OwnershipProof` is supported with the following `VerificationMethodTypes`:
 - `Ed25519VerificationKey2018`
 - `EcdsaSecp256k1RecoveryMethod2020`
 - `EcdsaSecp256k1VerificationKey2019`